7 Cake Decorating Techniques Every Pastry Chef Needs to Know

 7. Mirror Glaze

-If fondant and buttercream icing are the equivalent of a matte paint, then a mirror glaze is akin to a high-gloss finish.
+If fondant and buttercream icing are the equivalent of matte paint, then a mirror glaze is akin to a high-gloss finish.
 This technique involves combining gelatin, sugar, and other ingredients until they reach the perfect temperature.
 At this point, the satiny mixture is poured over a chilled cake.

 A mirror glaze can produce the marbled colors seen on the cake above as well as solid hues.